smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 > 🚧 Note
 >
 > Keep in mind, the Chainlink node currently responds with a 500,000 gas limit.
 Under pricing your node could mean it spends more in ETH (on gas) than it earns in LINK.

+### NODE_NO_NEW_HEADS_THRESHOLD

+- Default: _automatically set based on Chain ID, typically "3m" (3 minutes)_

+Controls how long to wait after receiving no new heads before marking the node as out-of-sync.

+Set to zero to disable out-of-sync checking.

+### NODE_POLL_FAILURE_THRESHOLD

+- Default: _automatically set based on Chain ID, typically 3_

+Indicates how many consecutive polls must fail in order to mark a node as unreachable.

+Set to zero to disable poll checking.

+### NODE_POLL_INTERVAL

+- Default: _automatically set based on Chain ID, typically "10s" (10 seconds)_

+Controls how often to poll the node to check for liveness.

+Set to zero to disable poll checking.

 ## EVM Gas Controls